Adaptation: a structure or behavior that helps an organism survive and reproduce.

 If using the computer simulation, follow these directions:

-5. Open the game and click on the bird icon (farthest to the right) to play "bird's eye view" of selection.
+5. Open the game and click on the bird icon (bottom middle) to play "bird's eye view" of selection.
 Read the instructions and play a game in the light forest.
 Record your results on the classroom worksheet.

 6. Revisit the bird icon and play a game in the dark forest.
 Record your results on the classroom worksheet.

-7. After you've played in both the light and dark forest, click on the power plant icon to learn about the background for the game you just played.
+7. After you've played in both the light and dark forest, click on the power plant icon (top middle) to learn about the background for the game you just played.

-8. Click on the scientist icon to visit an explanation of Dr. Kettlewell's experiments.
+8. Click on the black and white moths icon (top right) to visit an explanation of Dr. Kettlewell's experiments.
 Read through the explanation of his experiments and predictions.

 9. Skip down to step number 13, below.